AutoJenny/blog/docs/database/sql_management.md

      SELECT setval('llm_prompt_id_seq', (SELECT COALESCE(MAX(id), 1) FROM llm_prompt), true);
   3. Create a new backup after the fix: pg_dump -U postgres -d blog > blog_backup_YYYYMMDD_HHMMSS_after_seqfix.sql
 - See CHANGES.log for details.

+## 2025-06-XX: Non-modal LLM Action Wizard Provider/Model Dropdowns

+- Fixed an issue where the Provider and Model dropdowns in the non-modal LLM Action wizard (bottom of /llm/actions) were not being populated or visible at step 2.
+- Now, the JS loads providers and models on page load for the non-modal wizard, matching the modal wizard behavior.
+- See CHANGES.log for details.